rcarrata/rcarrata.github.io/_posts/2020-05-23-adding-microservices-within-mesh.md

 ## Overview

-In this blog post, we will istiofying our four microservices and we will explain terms like autoinjection, and the main differences between RH Service mesh based in Maistra and with Istio upstream.
+In this blog post, we will istiofy our four microservices and we will explain terms like autoinjection, and the main differences between RH Service Mesh based on Maistra and Istio upstream.

 NOTE: this blog post is supported by the [istio-files repository](https://github.com/rcarrata/istio-files) located in my personal Github